A nonamenable "factor" of a Euclidean space: Duality

 \begin{proposition} Let $T$ be an $\Isom (\R^d)$-invariant random copy of $T_3$ in $\R^d$, $d\geq 1$.
 Then $V(T)$ has infinite intensity in $\R^d$. \end{proposition}

 \begin{proof} Suppose to the contrary, that $V(T)$ has finite intensity $c$.
 Let $T$ be as in the claim.
-Consider $Z$ to be a copy of the Cayley diagram of $c^{-d}\Z^d$ in $\R^d$, translated by a uniform element of $\Isom (c^{-d}\R^d)/\Aut (c^{-d}\Z^d)$.
+Consider $Z$ to be a copy of the Cayley diagram of $c^{-d}\Z^d$ in $\R^d$, moved by a uniform element of $\Isom (c^{-d}\R^d)/\Aut (c^{-d}\Z^d)$, and independent from $T$.
 Then the joint distribution of $(T,Z)$ is invariant under $\Isom(\R^d)$.
-The two point processes $V(T)$ and $V(Z)$ have the same intensities, hence there exists an invariant perfect matching $m$ between them almost surely (e.g. consider the stable matching as in \ref{HP} if $(T,Z)$ has only trivial symmetries almost surely; the other, more straightforward case is left for the interested reader).
+The two point processes $V(T)$ and $V(Z)$ have the same intensities, hence there exists an invariant perfect matching $m$ between them almost surely (e.g. consider the stable matching as in \cite{HHP}, using the easy fact that $(T,Z)$ has only trivial symmetries almost surely).
 One can use $m$ to define a 3-regular tree $T_Z$ on $V(Z)$, by adding a (new) edge between two vertices if their $m$-pairs are adjacent.
 This tree on the copy $Z$ of $\Z^d$ is $\Aut (\Z^d)$-invariant, by the $\Isom (\R^d)$ invariance of our construction.
-One can randomly 3-color the edges of $T_Z$ to get a Cayley diagram of the 3-fold free product of the 2-element group with itself.
+One can randomly invariantly 3-color the edges of $T_Z$ (and trivially orient them in both directions) to get a Cayley diagram of the 3-fold free product of the 2-element group with itself.
 Do this independently from all other randomness, and call this resulting Cayley diagram $F$.
-Then we obtain an $\Aut (\Z^d)$-invariant copy of the $F$ on $\Z^d$.
-By Corollary \ref{dual_nice}, this gives rise to an $\Aut (F)$-invariant copy of $\Z^d$ on $V(F)$.
+Then we obtain an $\Aut (\Z^d)$-invariant copy of $F$ on $\Z^d$.
+By Lemma \ref{dual}, this gives rise to an $\Aut (F)$-invariant copy of $\Z^d$ on $V(F)$.
 Let $P_i$ be a uniform random partition of $\Z^d$ into $2^i$ times $2^i$ cubes.
 Then the $P_i$ is also $\Aut (F)$-invariant.
 Let $F_i$ be the subgraph of $F$ consisting of edges whose endpoints are in the same piece of $P_i$.
 As $i$ tends to infinity, $\deg_{F_i}(x)\to 3$ for a fixed vertex $x$.
-But as soon as $\deg_{F_i}(x)> 2$, the $F_i$ has some infinite component, contradicting the fact that $P_i$ consists of only finite parts.
+But as soon as $\deg_{F_i}(x)> 2$, the forest $F_i$ has some infinite component, contradicting the fact that $P_i$ consists of only finite parts.
 This final contradiction shows that $V(T)$ cannot have finite intensity. \end{proof}

-The duality lemma inspired more questions of similar flavor, which the author is investigating with Beringer in a paper under preparation, \cite{BT}.
+The rest of this section is not needed for the results stated in the Introduction.
+We take a detour to some questions that were inspired by Lemma \ref{dual} and seem to be interesting on their own rights.